ETM2097/Advent-of-Code-2025/INCLUDE/README.md

 If you’ve made it this far, thank you!
 We are incredibly grateful.
 We hope you found this documentation (and these classes) both useful and entertaining.

-We worked hard to create something unique. rather than settling for "flat" implementations, AI-generated snippets, or copy-pasted solutions often seen in Advent of Code.
+We worked hard to create something unique.
+Rather than settling for "flat" implementations, AI-generated snippets, or copy-pasted solutions often seen in Advent of Code.
 Since the challenges themselves weren't as algorithmically heavy as we expected, we decided to challenge ourselves in a different way: by building a robust, reusable framework.
 This pushed us to think outside the box and focus on general-purpose software design.

 We would love to hear your feedback.
 We know the code isn't perfect (this is our first time implementing a system this complex from scratch) but we are eager to learn and improve for future projects.